 Effective September 1999, each new, continuing, or reactivating student must successfully complete 67% of the hours attempted during each evaluation period.
-Evaluation is conducted at the end of each payment period (term).
-If by the end of the evaluation period the student has not successfully completed at least 67% of the hours for which he/she officially registered, financial aid for the following term may be cancelled.
-Examples of a 67% completion rate during a one-term period would be:
+Evaluation is conducted at the end of each payment period (semester).
+If by the end of the evaluation period the student has not successfully completed at least 67% of the hours for which he/she officially registered, financial aid for the following semester may be cancelled.
+Examples of a 67% completion rate during a one-semester period would be:

-- A student registered for 12 credits each term must successfully complete at least 8 credits each term. - A student registered for 6 credits each term must successfully complete at least 4 credits each term.
+A student registered for 9 credits each semester must successfully complete at least 6 credits each semester.

 For financial aid purposes, the following grades will be counted as unsatisfactory completion: I, E, F, W, NC, and IW.
 Retaken classes are considered as attempted courses when determining completion rates.
 Classes that are taken a second time to improve the earned grade are only allowed to be paid with federal Title IV aid once beyond the initial class.
 Transfer credits from other institutions are also included in the attempted and completed count.
 Note: Incompletes (I) must be converted to a letter grade.
-The student's transcript will be evaluated again after an "I" grade is converted to a letter grade.
+The student's transcript will be reevaluated after an "I" grade is converted to a letter grade.